What you are about to read

 The year 1889 marked the apotheosis of the industrial era with the construction of the Eiffel Tower.
 Designed as a temporary installation, it became a symbol of French technical audacity.
 A few years later, in 1900, the arrival of the Metro and the inauguration of the Grand Palais definitively sealed Paris's status as the "City of Light," the first modern metropolis to be massively lit by electricity.
 Walking through Paris today means walking on Roman cobblestones, looking up at Gothic bell towers, and marveling at iron and glass structures, each era having left its indelible mark on the capital's pavement.

-X. Frequently Asked Questions (FAQ): Preparing for your trip to Paris in 2026
+Frequently asked questions (FAQ): Preparing for your trip to Paris in 2026

 What to see in Paris on a first visit?

 For a first visit to Paris, focus on the major must-see attractions.
-The Eiffel Tower, the Louvre, Notre Dame (exterior), Montmartre, and the banks of the Seine give a complete overview of the city.
-Add to that a stroll through a neighborhood such as the Marais or Saint-Germain-des-Prés, and you'll discover the essentials without spreading yourself too thin.
+The Eiffel Tower, the Louvre, Notre Dame (exterior), Montmartre, and the banks of the Seine provide a comprehensive overview of the city.
+Add to this a stroll through a neighborhood such as the Marais or Saint-Germain-des-Prés, and you will discover the essentials without spreading yourself too thin.

 What to see in Paris in one day?